-What is an Emergency Department Nurse?
+What is an ER Nurse?

-Many make the claim that an ED nurse often only has time to assess, react and move on.
+Many make the claim that an ER nurse often only has time to assess, react and move on.
 While charting and attention to detail are always a part of the job, workflow and work environment often do not offer the chance for meticulous detail-oriented paperwork and routines.

-Roles & Duties of an Emergency Department Nurse
+Roles & Duties of an Emergency Nurse

 - Rapid patient assessment